rackerlabs/rackspace-how-to/content/cloud-servers/centos-6-apache-and-php-install.md

         sudo yum install httpd mod_ssl

-2. Because the server does not start automatically when you install Apache, you have to start it manually.
+2. Because the server does not start automatically when you install Apache, you must start it manually.

         sudo /usr/sbin/apachectl start